Will Sommer: QAnon

 Sommer has extensively reported on the promulgation of the far-right QAnon conspiracy theory throughout 2020 and 2021.
 Sommer has described adherents to QAnon as "believ[ing] that the world, as revealed to them by Q, is run by a cabal of satanic cannibal pedophiles who torture children in satanic rituals, that these people are in the Democratic Party, in Hollywood and in banking, and that they’ve controlled the world for centuries."
 Older Republicans are also more likely to be attracted to QAnon compared to younger ones who engage more directly with the alt-right, according to Sommer.
 These older Republicans are "white, probably an evangelical Christian and, frankly, more likely to fall for something on the internet".

 In his reporting on the movement, Sommer has highlighted the activities of QAnon at the January 6 Capitol storming and during the Biden Presidency, such as the potential threats of violence posed by adherents to QAnon.
 The potential for violence has been connected to the beliefs that Joe Biden would be arrested by Donald Trump at his inauguration or that Trump would be reinstated as President of the United States on March 4, 2021.

 In May 2021, Sommer was ejected from a QAnon conference being held in Dallas, Texas which featured guests such as Michael Flynn and Sidney Powell.
 Sommer had paid for a ticket to attend and cover the event but his ticket was cancelled and he was not refunded.

 On June 24, 2021, Sommer reported "gleeful" QAnon chatter on the internet about their expectations to be able to punish thousands of people soon through "executions" for perceived transgressions.

-Sommer's book on QAnon, entitled Trust the Plan: The Rise of Qanon and the Conspiracy That Unhinged America, was published on February 21, 2023, by HarperCollins.
+Sommer's book on QAnon, entitled Trust the Plan: The Rise of QAnon and the Conspiracy That Reshaped America, was published on February 21, 2023, by HarperCollins.
+He was also featured as an expert on QAnon in HBO's Q: Into the Storm and After Truth: Disinformation and the Cost of Fake News.

+Mike Lindell

+In June 2021, MyPillow CEO Mike Lindell told The Daily Beast that he believed it was likely that he was the inspiration for Trump to have the idea of being reinstated as president in August 2021.

 Fever Dreams

-Sommer is a co-host of the podcast Fever Dreams for The Daily Beast with Kelly Weill.
+Sommer was a co-host of the podcast Fever Dreams for The Daily Beast, first with Asawin Suebsaeng and later with Kelly Weill, during the entirety of its run from 2022 to 2023.

+Personal life

+Sommer lives in Washington, D.C. and has a cat named Hazel.